Master of Arts / Full-Time

 Your application consists of two parts.

-Your application documents, which you submit via Campus Core as described below.
+- Your application documents, which are described below.

 - Curriculum vitae